 What we know about the man arrested in connection with the Idaho quadruple murders

-Monroe County Chief Public Defender Jason LaBar, who is representing Kohberger for his extradition hearing in Pennsylvania, told CBS News that police knocked on the Kohbergers' door around 3 a.m.
-Friday, they told him, and both the parents and the suspect were "very cooperative."
+Monroe County Chief Public Defender Jason LaBar, who is representing Kohberger for his extradition hearing in Pennsylvania, told CBS News that police said they had knocked on the Kohbergers' door around 3 a.m.
+Friday and both the parents and the suspect were "very cooperative."

-Kohberger is facing charges of four counts of first-degree murder and felony burglary, said Latah County prosecutor Bill Thompson in a Friday press conference.
+Kohberger is facing four counts of first-degree murder and felony burglary, Latah County prosecutor Bill Thompson said during a Friday news conference.

 Who is Bryan Kohberger?